12 Types of Tenses with Examples

 • The students have been missing their classes for one year.

-Let us see the different forms of Present Perfect Continuous Tense:
+Let us see the different forms of the Present Perfect Continuous Tense:

 AffirmativeInterrogativeNegative